History of Arnold Schwarzenegger in Timeline

 1922: Birth of Aurelia Jadrny

-In 1922, Aurelia Jadrny, later the mother of Arnold Schwarzenegger, was born.
+In 1922, Aurelia Jadrny, who later became Arnold Schwarzenegger's mother, was born.

-In 1938, Gustav Schwarzenegger, Arnold's father, joined the Nazi Party after the Anschluss.
+In 1938, after the Anschluss, Gustav Schwarzenegger, Arnold's father, joined the Nazi Party.

 In 1939, Gustav Schwarzenegger joined the Sturmabteilung (SA).